ENG517/Topic-Model-7/README.md

     determining the correct wage level (task)
     types of search functions in o-net (reference)

+### H-1B Petition Creation
 user scenario 3: A new legal assistant has just been hired by an immigration law firm.
 They have an undergraduate education in the humanities and have undertaken positions that require great amounts of reading and writing in the past.
 They do not have experience in legal studies but have experience in following complex processes at their previous company.
 They have been tasked with drafting their first H-1B petition packet for a client coming from Norway who has been sponsored by an international automotive company wishing to have an employee work at one of their U.S. automotive factories.
 They have been told what a H-1B petition does and why it exists but have not been clearly told why an H-1B petition is the required petition in this specific scenario context.
 Additionally, they have been told what types of documents are needed but have been instructed to look at the firm's past petitions of this type to see what specific documents are required, but they are unsure of whether they should use the document types they find in other petitions due to the dated nature of the last petition.
 They also have been instructed to look at the USCIS website to find current form editions and physical addresses for USCIS field offices to send the petition to after the petition draft has been approved, but the website is vast in content.
 They are not required to manage the entire case from start to finish but, there is an expectation that they will produce a good first draft and compile the correct documents needed so that a more senior employee can file it themselves.

 map 1:

 topic reference idea 1:

+What is a H-1B Petition? (concept)
+  Contents of a H-1B Petition (concept)
+  What is a USCIS Cover Letter? (concept)
+    Creating A USCIS Cover Letter (task)
+  Labor condition application information (concept)
+    completing the labor condition application form (task) required documents for the labor condition application (reference) Organizing the H-1B Petition (task) search functions offered within o*net (reference)

 map 2:

 topic reference idea 2:

+Search functions offered within o*net (reference)
+What is a H-1B Petition? (concept)
+Contents of a H-1B Petition (concept)
+What is a USCIS Cover Letter? (concept)
+  Creating A USCIS Cover Letter (task)
+Labor condition application information (concept)
+    completing the labor condition application form (task) required documents for the labor condition application (reference) types of petitions that require lca (reference) Organizing the H-1B Petition (task)